 Search for holidays to Dublin

-But there’s plenty of reason to pay Ghent a visit after Christmas too.
-For example, the Light Festival will be illuminating the city in February, highlighting Ghent’s stunning historic sites and monuments in a way that’s more spectacular and memorable than you could imagine.
+For extra romance in February, the Light Festival will be illuminating the city, highlighting Ghent’s stunning historic sites and monuments in a way that’s more spectacular and memorable than you could imagine.

 Search for holidays to Ghent

 One of the warmest western European countries (and one of the driest too), Lisbon is worth consideration if you’d like to be a little warmer than you would be back home.
 Smell the salty sea and explore this charming old city with its tiled houses, elevated streets and breathtakingly beautiful old monasteries before sitting down to dinner in one of its authentic restaurants where you’re guaranteed to be spoiled for choice of mouthwatering dishes.
 But, it’s Lisbon’s wooden trams, iron funiculars and artistic districts that give it such character and make it such a memorable city break destination.

 Search for holidays to Lisbon

 Majorca is somewhere you’ve probably visited – or least considered visiting – in the summer.
 But did you know that its largest city, Palma, has plenty going for it winter too?
 From architectural gems to designer shops (including the likes of Louis Vuitton) in Paseo del Borne, there’s a lot to keep you busy.
 Snap up discounted tickets for Palma Aquarium in the winter, and explore Bellver Castle – an attraction well worth a visit at at any time of year.